keyboardDrummer/Miksilo/docs/index.md

 title: Blender
 ---

 Blender is a language workbench, which is a tool to construct programming languages.
 A popular example of a language workbench is <a href="https://www.jetbrains.com/mps/">Jetbrain's Meta Programming System</a>.

-Blender's focus is to enable creating modular and thus re-usable languages, allowing you to combine features from existing languages to create new ones.
-Blender gets modularity right by allowing you to both extend and constrain an existing language.
-Other language workbenches support only extension, which allows you to grow a small language into a bigger one, but not to transform between arbitrary languages.
+Language workbenches often define one or several _metalanguages_, which are used to define (parts of) a language.

+Blender's focus is on modular language design, it gets modularity right because of these properties:
+- Languages are composed of many small transformations
+- Language transformations are packaged as re-usable units with well-defined dependencies
+- Metalanguages are embedded, making them first class objects and allowing arbitrary computations over them.
+This enables transforming between arbitrary languages.
+- Metalanguages are designed to be transformed.
+For example, early binding to fields in the grammar allows easy & safe editing.
+- AST transformations are defined generically, making them resilient to structural changes in the AST
+- AST's are stored unstructured, which provides many benefits such as fast AST transformations and allowing language composition at run-time

-Another differentiator of Blender is its meta languages.
-A meta language is a language used to define (parts of) a language.
-Unlike with other tools, Blender's meta languages are embedded in a host language, [Scala](http://www.scala-lang.org/"), allowing you to use them while inside a powerful general purpose programming language.
-Some workbenches like [Rascal](https://github.com/usethesource/rascal") define a stand-alone meta language, which provides a smooth experience when using its language construction features, but leaves you without the ecosystem of a popular language.
-Other workbenches like [Spoofax](http://metaborg.org/en/latest/) and [MPS](https://www.jetbrains.com/mps/) define several meta languages, that each focus on different aspects of language definition such as syntax or typing rules.
-While these languages are user-friendly, they are often not programming languages, so they miss out on a lot of power.
+Blender is written in [Scala](http://www.scala-lang.org/"), which serves as a host language for its embedded metalanguages.
+Some workbenches like [Rascal](https://github.com/usethesource/rascal") define stand-alone metalanguages with general purpose programming facilities.
+This provides a smooth experience when using the language, but leaves you without the ecosystem of a popular language.
+Other workbenches like [Spoofax](http://metaborg.org/en/latest/) and [MPS](https://www.jetbrains.com/mps/) define metalanguages optimized for usability, leaving out generic programming facilities.
+While these languages are user-friendly, they are not suitable for being transformed.

 ### Delta
 The core concept of Blender is a *delta*.
 A delta applies a small change to a language, such as adding/removing a language feature, or adding an optimization.
 Delta's can be chained together to form a language.
 Language re-use comes from re-using these delta's.
 Some delta's depend on others but there's a lot of freedom in combining them.
 A similar approach is described in the paper [A Nanopass Framework for Compiler Education](https://www.cs.indiana.edu/~dyb/pubs/nano-jfp.pdf).